mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the protocol.
 This Client will not gain access to the history even if it is owned by someone who is already a Member of the Group.
-Restoring history is typically not allowed at the protocol level but applications may elect to provide such a mechanism outside of MLS.
+Restoring history is typically not allowed at the protocol level but applications can elect to provide such a mechanism outside of MLS.

 ### Extensibility / Pluggability

-Messages that don't affect the group state can carry an arbitrary payload with the purpose of sharing that payload between group members.
+Messages that do not affect the group state can carry an arbitrary payload with the purpose of sharing that payload between group members.
 No assumptions are made about the format of the payload.

 ### Privacy

 The protocol is designed in a way that limits the server-side (AS and DS) metadata footprint.
-The DS must only persist data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
+The DS only persists data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
 A Messaging Service provider that has control over both the AS and the DS, will not be able to correlate encrypted